Making sense of frontier risks and identifying early warning signs

 How can we manage frontier risks more effectively?
 First we must tackle why decision makers often fail to prepare, then we can build resilient pathways.

-Founder, Arctic Basecamp at Davos (2017-2020); Professor of Sustainability, University of Exeter; and Professor-in-Residence at the World Business Council for Sustainable Development.
-Research uses organization theory on knowledge to analyse how a range of actors (companies, civil society, and local communities) make sense of ecological change and global risk, and how these actors transform and build resilience across scales given environmental pressures and social inequities.
-Professor-in-Residence, World Business Council for Sustainable Development.
-Research has been published in the Academy of Management Journal, Journal of Management Studies, Organization Studies, Ecology & Society, and Nature, etc. Co-Author of two Nature articles on the need to bend the global emissions curve (2017 and 2018).
-Contributor to the Club of Rome's Planetary Emergency Declaration and Action Plan (2019).
-Research aims to help organizations deal more effectively with sustainability challenges.
-Has led or is leading a number of large research grants related to sustainability and climate change, including the ICE-ARC research grant coordinated by the British Antarctic Survey.
-Also active in innovative business sustainability training and education and was the organizer of the Engaged Business Leaders’ Forum 2011.
+Professor, University of Exeter Business School & Founder, Arctic Basecamp at Davos (2017-2020); Professor of Sustainability, University of Exeter.
+She is a contributor to the World Economic Forum's Agenda and past member of the Global Future Council on Frontier Risk.
+She is a social scientist and expert on global risk and analyses how a range of actors (companies, policymakers, civil society, and local communities) make sense of ecological change and global risk, and how these actors transform and build resilience across scales given environmental pressures and social inequities.
+She has been the Professor-in-Residence at the World Business Council for Sustainable Development since 2012.
+Her research has been published in Nature, the Academy of Management Journal, Journal of Management Studies, Organization Studies, Ecology & Society, etc. Research aims to help organizations deal more effectively with sustainability challenges.
+Has led or is leading a number of large research grants related to sustainability and climate change, including philanthropic donations in support of science communication.
+She founded and is the Executive Director of the not-for-profit Arctic Basecamp which runs a flagship event in Davos alongside the Forum's Annual Meeting.